 Like a book club, but for democracy!

-It’s people like your friends and ours who are going to change the course of this democracy story.
-We're at a pivotal time in America's history.
 When we look back on this time, we'll be proud to know we didn't just watch -- we stood up for democracy.

 Why a Democracy Club?

 Worrying and following news headlines doesn't change anything.
-Democracy Clubs focus on impact.
+Democracy Clubs focus on action and impact.

 Let’s face it, these are trying times.
 We need to bring joy to each others’ lives.
 Meaningful community.
 Friendship based on shared values.
 Being a part of something bigger.
 Plus laughter and support.
 Democracy Club provides all these things.

-Download our free printable guide, How to Start a Democracy Club, for ideas, instructions, and links to resources.
+Download our printable guide, How to Start a Democracy Club, for ideas, instructions, and links to resources.

 What kinds of things can a Democracy Club do?

 You decide!
 Democracy Clubs are meant to be flexible and effective no matter what your political experience, work status, or educational background.

 Here are just a few things a Democracy Club can do together: